Service360-SampleOrg/DataLake/README.md

 # DataLake

-This repository hosts our datalake implementation
+This repository hosts our datalake implementation.

+It consumes events from all services of organisation but as no plantuml is present it is not visible.

 This repository is a showcase of newly joined service/repo which has no awareness of Service360 platform and it does not use any of extended